Exploring Dark Knowledge under Various Teacher Capacities and Addressing Capacity Mismatch: Background and Preliminaries

 The most standard KD~\cite{KD} contains two stages of training.
 The first stage trains complex teachers, and then the second stage transfers the knowledge from teachers to a smaller student by minimizing the KL divergence between softened probabilities.
 Usually, the loss function during the second stage (i.e., the student's learning objective) is a combination of cross-entropy loss and distillation loss:

 where the upper script ``t''/``s'' denotes ``teacher''/``student'' respectively.
+We utilize $ \lambda\in[0,1]$ as a hyperparameter to balance the weights between the two training stages.
 The dark knowledge in the above distillation equation is the teacher's label, i.e., $\mathbf{p}^t(\tau)$.
 In this paper, we aim to study the influence of teacher capacity on the teacher's label.
 That is, we majorly compare the relationships between $\mathbf{p}^{t_{\text{large}}}$ and $\mathbf{p}^{t_{\text{small}}}$ which are provided by a larger and a smaller teacher, denoted as $t_{\text{large}}$ and $t_{\text{small}}$, respectively.

-Commonly, the training and test accuracy of $t_{\text{large}}$ will be higher than that of $t_{\text{small}}$ because the larger teacher has a huge capacity to capture more information.
 The process of KD has the effect of improving the student network's performance when compared with its independent training.
 An explanation for this improvement is that the dark knowledge contained in larger teachers could help the student better capture the semantic information.
+Commonly, the training and test accuracy of $t_{\text{large}}$ will be higher than that of $t_{\text{small}}$ because the larger teacher has a huge capacity to capture more information.
 Hence, to further improve the performance of the student network, a natural idea is replacing the smaller teacher (i.e., $t_{\text{small}}$) with a larger one (i.e., $t_{\text{large}}$).
 Frustratingly, this leads to a degradation in the performance of the student network.
 This phenomenon is named the ``capacity mismatch'' in KD, which is still counter-intuitive, surprising, and unexplored as declared in previous studies~\cite{SCKD, TAKD, ResKD-TIP}.
 This paper will propose multiple simple yet effective methods to tackle the performance degradation problem.